rkuma183/wilsonmar.github.io/_posts/2017-04-10-git-whoops.md

 If you didn't mean to fork a repository, but you did anyway,
 <strong>erase the repo</strong>.

-0. Click on Settings tab.
+0. Click on Settings tab in GitHub.

 0. Scroll down to the bottom of the page and click <strong>Delete this repository</strong>.